ebradley12/Band-Camp-Tracker/reports/README.md

 ## Files in This Directory

 ### 1. `report_generation.py`
-- **Description**: The main script responsible for querying the database, generating visualizations, creating the PDF report, and sending the report via email.
+**Description**: Handles the generation of the PDF report.

-- **Key Features**:
+**Key Features**:
-  - Queries sales data from the database (genres, artists, regions, transactions, and sales).
+- Queries sales data from the database.
+- Generates visualizations (bar charts and line charts) using data from the `graphs.py` script.
-  - Produces bar charts for visualizations.
+- Produces a detailed PDF report containing:
+  - Key metrics (sales, transactions, top genres, artists, and regions).
-  - Compares current day's data with the previous day's metrics.
+  - Comparisons with the previous day's data.
+  - Visual representations of revenue and sales trends.

+### 2. `emailer.py`
+**Description**: Manages email functionality for sending the report to subscribers.

+**Key Features**:
+- Retrieves subscriber emails from the database based on preferences (e.g., opted-in for reports).
+- Sends the PDF report as an attachment using AWS SES.
+- Supports multiple recipients and error handling for email delivery issues.

+### 3. `queries.py`
+**Description**: Contains SQL query functions to retrieve data from the database.

+**Key Features**:
+- Queries key metrics, such as:
+  - Total sales and transactions.
+  - Top genres, artists, and regions.
+  - Sales trends over time.
+- Retrieves subscriber email data for the emailer script.

+### 4. `graphs.py`
+**Description**: Generates graphs and visualizations for the report.

+**Key Features**:
+- Creates bar charts for revenue by genre, artist, and region.
+- Produces a line chart for sales trends over time.
+- Supports error handling for cases with no data.

+### 5. `lambda_handler.py`
+**Description**: The entry point for AWS Lambda to automate the report generation process.

+**Key Features**:
+- Orchestrates the process of:
+  - Querying sales data.
-  - Outputs a detailed PDF report.
+  - Generating the PDF report.
+  - Uploading the report to S3.
-  - Sends the previous day's report via email at 09:00 AM.
+  - Sending the report via email.
+- Configured for scheduled triggers (e.g., daily at 09:00 AM).

-### 2. `requirements.txt`
+### 6. `requirements.txt`
-- **Description**: Contains the Python dependencies required specifically for the `report_generation.py` script.
+**Description**: Contains the Python dependencies required specifically for the report generation functionality.
-- **Note**: Use this file if you're installing dependencies only for the report generation functionality.
+**Note**: Use this file if you're installing dependencies only for the for the scripts in this folder.

 ---